SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 Transformers are components with one ore more input flows, which are transformed to one or more output flows.
 Transformers may be power plants, energy transforming processes
-(e.g., electrolysis, heat pumps), as well as transport lines with losses.
-The transformers’ efficiencies can be defined for every time step (e.g., the efficiency of a thermal powerplants in dependence of the ambient temperature).
+(e.g. electrolysis, heat pumps), as well as transport lines with losses.
+The transformers’ efficiencies can be defined for every time step (e.g. the efficiency of a thermal powerplants in dependence of  the ambient temperature).

-These may have one or more different outputs, e.g., heat and electricity.
+These may have one or more different outputs, e.g. heat and electricity.
 For the modelling, the nominal performance of a generic transformer with several outputs, the respective output ratios, and an efficiency for each output need to be known.